e3nn/e3nn/docs/examples/periodic_boundary_conditions.rst

 Create and store periodic graph data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 We use the `ase.neighborlist.neighbor_list` algorithm and a ``radial_cutoff``
-distance to define which edges we edges we include in our graph to represent
+distance to define which edges to include in the graph to represent
 interactions with neighboring atoms.
 Note that for a convolutional network, the
 number of layers determines the receptive field, i.e. how “far out” any given atom
 can see.
 So even if a we use a ``radial_cutoff = 3.5``, a two layer network
 effectively sees ``2 * 3.5 = 7`` distance units (in this case Angstroms) away and a
 three layer network ``3 * 3.5 = 10.5`` distance units.
-We will then store our data
+We then store our data
 in ``torch_geometric.data.Data`` objects that we will batch with
 ``torch_geometric.data.DataLoader`` below.